Nicoletta Batini: Publications in Journals

 Nicoletta Batini's academic activities and publications have focused on macroeconomic forecasting and monetary economics, according to the IMF.
 Nicoletta Batini has published or co-published a total of 18 journal articles between 1999 and February 27, 2019.
-In these articles, Nicoletta Batini made an in-depth study of the inflation problem in the Euro zone and western countries.
-Meanwhile, Nicoletta Batini was keen to study the degree of inflation and the issue of economic balance, that is, how to ensure the sustainable development of economy under the condition of inflation.
+In these articles, Nicoletta Batini made an in-depth study of the inflation problem in the Eurozone and Western countries.
+Meanwhile, Nicoletta Batini was keen to study the degree of inflation and the issue of economic balance, that is, how to ensure the sustainable development of the economy under the condition of inflation.
 These articles relate to macroeconomics, monetary economics, fiscal economics and so on.
 Here is a list of IMF Books and Working Papers with Nicoletta Batini: